ManOfGoldForever/ManOfGoldForever/README.md

 <h1 align="center">Hi 👋, I'm Henry Elliott</h1>
-<h3 align="center">I'm have been very interested about learning programming for my whole life reading books, going to camps/classes, and taking online courses.
+<h3 align="center">I am a highschool student.
+I have been very interested about learning programming for my whole life reading books, going to camps/classes, and taking online courses.
 Working towards hopefully getting a software dev job and I'm having fun with game dev where I mostly do programming in Godot and art.
 I also like to play video games in my free time.</h3>

 - 🔭 I’m currently working on [A 2D Co-op Platformer Game](https://github.com/ManOfGoldForever/co-op-game)